certainlives/certainlives.github.io/_blog/2024-09-12-summer-poems.markdown

 Write Poetry in Black Pen

 A Poetry of Affirmation

 -

-Piercing glass against the distant bird
+Piercing glass against the distant birds

 A flurry of bubbles